Credit cards seem to be the easiest way to start your financial history and most of us have access to one, or several of them.

-- Most credit card companies offer awesome insurances and warranties which can be a big attraction for the consumers.
+- Most credit card companies offer awesome insurances and warranties which can be a big attraction for consumers.

-- Credit cards are accepted universally and the fact that you don’t have to carry the cash everywhere is a big plus.
+- Credit cards are accepted universally and the fact that you don’t have to carry cash everywhere is a big plus.

-- There are times when you need protection from a vendor/retailer in case of a bad service and if you are using your credit card, you can withhold the payment until your damage is settled.
+- There are times when you need protection from a vendor/retailer in case of bad service and if you are using your credit card, you can withhold the payment until your damage is settled.